 A campaign to tackle children's obesity

-Being overweight or obese is the biggest cause of cancer in the UK after smoking.
-In fact, obesity is linked to 13 different types of cancer but only 15% of people in the UK are aware of the link.
+Being overweight or obese is the biggest preventable cause of cancer in the UK after smoking.
+In fact, obesity is linked to 13 different types of cancer.

 Over one in five children in England are overweight or obese before they start primary school.
 By the time they leave, this increases to over one in three.
-The big problem is that obese children are more likely to grow into obese adults, and obese adults are more likely to develop cancer.
+Acting early is critical - obese children are more likely to grow into obese adults, and obese adults are more likely to develop cancer.

-Adverts for junk food on TV makes a difference to the foods children prefer and choose to buy (or pester their parents into buying) – often without them even realising it.
+We know there will be a big push back from industry, but the evidence is strong.
+Adverts for junk food on TV make a difference to the foods children prefer and choose to buy (or pester their parents into buying) – often without them even realising it.
 Junk food adverts are already banned on kids’ TV but not on mainstream family viewing.
 Restricting these adverts on TV won’t solve the obesity problem but not allowing them to be shown before 9pm can only help.

 We need to keep up the pressure to make sure the plan isn't watered down or forgotten.
 Sign up to be a Cancer Research UK e-campaigner today to make sure new campaign actions and updates are delivered straight to your inbox.